Student loan forgiveness could lead to potential unexpected consequences

 Now the IRS normally treats the forgiveness of debt as taxable income.
 However, the federal government has said student loan debt will not be treated as taxable income at the national level.
 Still, students in several states could find they unexpectedly owe state income taxes due to receiving student loan forgiveness (Brooks, 2022).

 Is student loan forgiveness fair to the individual who worked to pay for college?
 Or to the student’s family members who helped the student pay?
 Is it fair to ask taxpayers to pay for the debts of the millions of people who signed contracts agreeing to repay – without consideration of the student’s ability to repay?

 Yet, in August 2022, the President announced he plans to forgive student loans for those who make less than $125,000 individually or $250,000 for those married filing jointly.
 The Department of Education also unexpectedly extended a payment pause, which includes a suspension of loan payments, a 0% interest rate, and stopped collections on defaulted loans until December 31st, 2022 (Department of Education, 2022).

 Forgive and forget

 Well, although the process has not always been clear.
-If you paid off a federal student loan during the pandemic, you are in luck.
+If you paid off a federal student loan during the pandemic, without doing a refinance, you are in luck.
 You can request a student loan refund from your student loan servicer and then subsequently apply for student loan forgiveness (Morga, 2022).
 A student eligible to receive student loan forgiveness may find he or she is suddenly $10,000-$20,000 less in debt.
 However, there are two normal ways to become more wealthy.
 You have two options.